Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Integrable Drives

 Interestingly, the Replica expansion also proves useful to better understand the sensitivity of the heating times to the perturbation strength in the case of noisy drives.
 As for $H_1$ and $H_2$, the leading-order effective Hamiltonian $H_\mathrm{eff}^{(0)}$ only acquires an overall multiplicative factor

-Given the applicability of ETH, this translates into small energy density, and with it to temperature fluctuations of the order of $\delta/(2T)$.
-However, the first order correction $H_{\mathrm{eff}}^{(1)}$ is subject to more drastic changes.
-To first order in $\delta$, we find
+Given the applicability of ETH, this translates into small energy density, and with it -- to temperature fluctuations of the order of $\delta/(2T)$.
+However, the first order (in $\varepsilon$) correction $H_{\mathrm{eff}}^{(1)}$ is subject to more drastic changes.
+To linear order in $\delta$, we find

 Besides the fact that ${\chi\delta}/{\sin(\chi T)}$ can become large, finite $\delta/T$ also changes the relative weights of the different terms appearing in $H_{\mathrm{eff}}^{(1)}$, cf.~Eq.~\eqref{eq:replica_H3}.
-This results in applying a significantly different effective Hamiltonian for each period of the drive; thus, the resulting effect on the dynamics cannot be interpreted as small temperature fluctuations since also the eigenspectrum of $H_{\mathrm{eff}}$ is subject to nonnegligible changes from one period to the next.
+This results in applying a substantially different effective Hamiltonian for each period of the drive; thus, the resulting effect on the dynamics cannot be interpreted as small temperature fluctuations since also the eigenspectrum of $H_{\mathrm{eff}}$ is subject to non-negligible changes from one period to the next.
 Hence, due to lack of periodicity in the drive, we can no longer define prethermalization w.r.t. $H_{\mathrm{eff}}^{(0+1)}$; as a result, we observe an increased sensitivity to the noise strength $\delta$.